-Or, if you’re feeling adventurous and have the time, consider an overnight backpacking trip to tackle the Four Pass Loop, a gorgeous 27 mile hike with 7,870 feet of elevation gain.
+- If you’re feeling adventurous and have the time, consider an overnight backpacking trip to tackle the Four Pass Loop, a gorgeous 26 mile hike with 7,870 feet of elevation gain.
 Plan it in two days or split it over 3 or 4 days to really take in the scenery.

 Believe it or not, there are quite a few wineries and vineyards just east of Grand Junction in Palisade, 27 to be exact.
 Stop by one or more to learn about the winemaking process and to taste the wine Colorado has on offer.

 Best Things to Do in Colorado Wine Country

 Here are the top 5 wineries to check out while you’re in Palisade: